dahimbis/Agentic-AI-Engineering/README.md

-# Agentic AI Engineering Course
+I# Agentic AI Engineering Course

 This repository explores the use of agentic AI tools and techniques for building intelligent, automated systems.
 The course covers practical applications and hands-on work with modern frameworks, libraries, and APIs.